 May have a bilateral agreement with Seller for using Invoice Response.

-Buyer Invoice Response Service Provider

-Network Service responsibility:

-Responsible for delivering the Invoice Response to the Seller AP as defined in the Peppol infrastructure [PEPPOL_transport].

-Responsible for pushing only technically valid Invoice Response’s to the network.

-Invoice Service responsibility:

-Responsible for executing validations of the Invoice on behalf of the Buyer if so agreed.

-Seller Invoice Response Service Provider

-Network Service responsibility:

-Responsible for receiveing the Invoice Response at the Sellers AP as defined in the Peppol infrastructure [PEPPOL_transport].

-Responsible for deliveringing the Invoice Response to the Seller.

 Business requirements

 Process requirements

 Process requirements describe what functions and benefits the parties are requiring from the overall process of exchanging Invoice Response messages.
 These requirements may influence the data requirements in the transaction, but they may also affect how the parties implement and use the Invoice Response in their ongoing business exchange.